bluesillybeard/Pinc2/build.md

 - `PINC_COMPILE_OPTIONS` - Setting this will completely override the compiler options used to build Pinc
 - `PINC_LINK_OPTIONS` - Setting this will completely override the compiler options used to build Pinc

 These options can be set using `-D[option name]=[value]` in the cmake command.
-Note that these are cached, in order to change them you should delete `build/CMakeCache.txt`
+Note that these are cached, in order to change them you should delete `build/CMakeCache.txt` before re-running the cmake command.

 The cmake build has these targets:
 - `pinc` - the actual pinc library object and headers